wp-plugins/gravity-forms-addons/readme.txt

 <code>add_filter('kws_gf_display_all_fields', create_function('$content', 'return "";') );</code>

 == Changelog ==

+= 3.4 =
+* Added: __Finally__: A Directory Columns interface!
+Read the FAQ "How do I select what columns I want to display?" to set up.
+	- Includes field summary option: instead of each individual checkbox or field value, you can choose to diplay the whole shebang.
+You can now have a column for "Address" and "Name" instead of "First Name" and "Last Name"!
+* Added: When leads are approved or disapproved, a note is added to the lead with who took the action and when.
+* Added: new setting `entrydetailtitle`, which allows you to easily overwrite the Entry View table heading
+* Added: Support for "List" input types
+* Added: Ability to change who created an Entry.
+* Added `kws_gf_directory_lead_being_edited` and `kws_gf_directory_form_being_edited` filters to allow users to modify what fields should be shown for editing.
+* Added: `kws_gf_date_format` filter for Directory date format
+* Added: `kws_gf_directory_tick` filter for changing the check mark in the directory
+* Modified: Improved "Add Directory" button to match WordPress 3.5.
+* Modified: Removed a few options to simplify the plugin (`icon`, `showrowids`)
+* Modified: "Un-approve" is now proper English: Disapprove
+* Modified: "Entry Links" Lightbox view now has back links
+* Modified: Updated Colorbox to latest version
+* Fixed: Approve checkbox works again.
+* Fixed: Added support for the User Registration Add-on's password field.
+* Fixed: Entry Date field displays properly
+* Fixed: Expand All Menus works properly again
+* Fixed: Issue in Entries view where approval "tick" images would be too agressive and take over a couple of columns
+* Fixed: Many admin issues where things were broken.
+* Removed: Redundant widget file
+* Removed: No longer uses Gravity Forms CSS file on directory view

 = 3.3.1 =
 * Fixed: Fixed issue where datepicker functionality may not exist.